By James Pethokoukis and Michael Strain

 Mike is the Arthur F. Burns Scholar in Political Economy and the Director of Economic Policy Studies at AEI.

 This is a confusing situation.
-On the one hand, labor demand is white hot, employers are rapidly raising wages and creating job vacancies that they’re trying to fill.
+On the one hand, labor demand is white hot, employers are rapidly raising wages.
+They are creating job vacancies that they’re trying to fill.
 At the same time, we’re six or seven million jobs in the hole, workforce participation isn’t really improving, and we have millions of people on the sidelines who shouldn’t be there.
 So this is why I characterize it as confusing.

 Why aren’t they coming back to work?